mui/toolpad/CONTRIBUTING.md

 ## Using CodeSandbox CI

 Each pull request is built on [CodeSandbox CI](https://codesandbox.io/docs/learn/sandboxes/ci).
-As a result of that we have a published Toolpad Studio package for ever pull request.
+As a result of that we have a published Toolpad Studio package for every pull request.
 To use the package from the pull request, take the following steps:

 1. In the GitHub PR checks, locate the ci/codesandbox check and make sure it has successfully finished building.
 Click on "details" to open the CodeSandbox CI user interface.